connxio/docs/docs/Resending/connxio-resending.md

 sidebar_position: 1
 ---

-# Resending With ConnXio
+# Resending With Connxio

 Resending within CX was added in version 1.9.0 and replaces the old resending system.
 We will not be phasing out the current retry system wholesale but we do expect customers to start learning and using the new system to be able to handle errors themselves withing the subscription context.
 Please contact your CX representative if you have further questions.

 ## Overview

-ConnXio will catch and persist all failures that occur in any integration flow.
+Connxio will catch and persist all failures that occur in any integration flow.
 The purpose of this is to allow customers to be able to either resend these messages (if e.g. the receiver system experienced an outage), or delete the messages if resending is not appropriate.

-When a failure has occurred it can be viewed in the Failures page in the ConnXio Portal.
+When a failure has occurred it can be viewed in the Failures page in the Connxio Portal.
 ![Failures page](https://i.imgur.com/bdF3Oy8.png#light-only)![Docusaurus themed image](https://i.imgur.com/qdbc01O.png#dark-only)
 This page shows all integrations where failures have occurred.
 To view the specific failures, click the integration to open a new page where all failures can be viewed individually.